LIS 477, "Digital Asset Management," Simmons University

 Please see the research section of this page for a full description of this project.

 This presentation is licensed under an All Rights Reserved license.
 Copyright is held by Cecelia Lasley.
+Bots may not scrape.
 Watch the presentation.

 MLA ARLD (Minnesota Library Association Academic & Research Libraries Division) Day Conference, Minneapolis, Minnesota, April 26, 2019